nghihua/tutor-app/server/README.md

 [GET] /api/user/tutors

 	--> if user is not logged in, return a 401 error code with message "Unauthorized!"

+	--> if there are other errors, return the error

 	--> otherwise, return an array of tutor objects